Bayo-bit/Requirement-Analysis-in-Software-Development./README.md

 # Requirement-Analysis-in-Software-Development.
-📌Requirement Analysis in Software Development

-Introduction:
+📌 Introduction
-This repository documents the Requirement Analysis phase for a Booking Management System project.
-It serves as a structured reference that demonstrates how software requirements are gathered, analyzed, modeled, and validated within the Software Development Lifecycle (SDLC).
+This repository provides a structured documentation of the Requirement Analysis phase for a Booking Management System project.
+It serves as a foundational step in the Software Development Lifecycle (SDLC), showcasing how system requirements are gathered, analyzed, modeled, and validated before development begins.

+The goal of this repository is to create a clear, organized, and traceable reference that demonstrates best practices in requirement documentation.
+Each task within this phase will contribute to understanding how requirements evolve from initial ideas into detailed system specifications.

 ---

-🧠 What is Requirement Analysis?
+What is Requirement Analysis?

-Requirement Analysis is the strategic process of discovering, documenting, and refining what a software system must accomplish.
-It transforms stakeholder needs into actionable and understandable requirements for designers and engineers.
+Requirement Analysis is the process of identifying, understanding, documenting, and validating what a software system must do to meet user and business needs.
+It helps teams clearly define what the software should achieve before the development stage begins.

-This stage promotes a shared vision among the team and serves as the blueprint for meaningful, efficient development.

-⭐ Why is Requirement Analysis Important?
+This process involves working closely with stakeholders to gather information about goals, functions, and constraints.
+The outcomes are written requirements, diagrams, and models that guide the design and implementation phases.

-Requirement Analysis is crucial in the Software Development Lifecycle because:
+🔍 Importance in the Software Development Lifecycle (SDLC)

-• It eliminates ambiguity, giving everyone a clear picture of the system’s goals
-• It reduces costly mistakes, catching issues early before development begins
-• It ** improves collaboration**, ensuring alignment between users, clients, and developers
-• It boosts product quality, shaping a solution that truly solves user problems
+Requirement Analysis is a critical step in building successful software because it:

+Ensures a shared understanding between clients, users, and developers.

+Supports better project planning and accurate effort estimation.

+Reduces conflicts and misunderstandings during later stages.

+Provides a blueprint for system design, development, and testing.

+Increases the likelihood of delivering a product that meets real needs.

+---

 🔍 Key Activities in Requirement Analysis